aribalodhi/AI-DATA-ANALYST-AGENT/README.md

 # Telecom AI Data Analyst Agent

-Chat with your data in plain English and get back SQL, Python analysis, and charts — running entirely on your own machine, with no data sent to a third-party API.
+Chat with your data in plain English and get back SQL, Python analysis, and charts running entirely on your own machine, with no data sent to a third-party API.

 Upload CSV/Excel files, or connect to a database.
 Ask a question.
-The agent (a local LLM via [Ollama](https://ollama.com)) decides which tools to call — inspect schema, run SQL, run pandas code, draw a chart — and answers using only what those tools return.
+The agent (a local LLM via [Ollama](https://ollama.com)) decides which tools to call inspect schema, run SQL, run pandas code, draw a chart, and answers using only what those tools return.

 ## Why local (Ollama) instead of a cloud LLM API?